nikimanoledaki/CV/README.md

 ## Skills

 #### Motivated Self Starter
-During the prototype days of Boxwise, I pitched the prototype at competitions.
+During the early days of Boxwise, I had to pitch our prototype at competitions and convince the judges that this was something worth investing in.
 I was a finalist for the **Change-Maker Award** from the King’s College Entrepreneurship Institute.
 My team also received the **European Youth Award** in the category Managing Life.
+These investments helped me start something I believe in.

 I wrote a Medium article about [getting started with Machine Learning](https://medium.com/analytics-vidhya/machine-learning-for-beginners-84c23e090b18).
 I set up an AWS EC2 machine learning instance to learn more about Keras models and Jupyter notebooks.